andrewkgs/DLCV2018SPRING/hw5/README.md

 ## Task Description
-Train an RNN model to perform action recognition and segmentation.
+Train an RNN model to perform trimmed action recognition and temporal action segmentation in full-length videos.

 ## Toolkit requirements